 - No minimum height requirement.

-The world's first LEGO® City of San Diego is now open in MINILAND USA featuring the best landmarks, iconic structures, and historical buildings in “America’s Finest City,” created in LEGO form.
+The world's first LEGO® City of San Diego is found in MINILAND USA featuring the best landmarks, iconic structures, and historical buildings in “America’s Finest City,” created in LEGO form.

 Don't miss our largest MINILAND expansion ever - the fabulous Las Vegas Strip made entirely out of LEGO brick, including ten different hotel properties chosen for their unique architectural style.